Elementary School Addition Algorithm

 We can improve the algorithm by looking at the states that produce a carry.

-, then there will be a carry.
-If a OR b
+If a AND b, then there will be a carry.
+If a OR b and there is a carry from

 the last iteration, then there will be a new carry.
 These are called